 - Universal Studios: open Christmas Day

 Queue up the Queen Mary.
 The Queen Mary in Long Beach has a holiday event called CHILL, an ice kingdom and holiday village complete with ice skating, Santa sitings, Christmas trees, gingerbread decorating, carolers and more.
-It’s open on December 25, 2013, and you can get tickets for less here for $15 (reg. $34).
+It’s open on December 25, 2013, and you can get tickets for less than retail.

 Be very amused.
 The Pacific Amusement Park, at Santa Monica Pier, is open all day on December 25, with free admission.
 Weather permitting, all rides, games and food booths will be open, but you can call 310-260-8744 to confirm.
 On Christmas afternoon, you can hop on over to the weird and wacky Bunny Museum in Pasadena (1933 Jefferson Drive), for a look at ridiculous rabbit related objects.
 The museum is open for visits 365 days a year by appointment, so be sure to call first.